Saatvik1/Why-You-Should-Ride/README.md

 - Set up Streamlit site.
 - Create a map of the U.S. with accident visualizations that are intractable.
 Users will be able to select periods as well.
 This might be able to be done with Folium and Streamlit.
 - Create dashboards using Power BI.
 Optional use tableau as well for other visualizations.
 Implement on website that the user can interact with.
+  - I couldn't embed a BI dashboard because of admin issues.
+Microsoft is greedy, and stony brook sucks.
+But i did decided to put the map on using Leaflet, a react library.
 - Create a model that takes the crash data, and all the various parameters, and then comes up with classifications and probabilities of the severity of the crash.
 For example:
   -   User inputs: ride with no helmet, speed, and it is raining.
 The model will output that if a crash occurs, the probability of X outcome (fatal, totaled, light, etc).
   -   Not sure what will be used to deploy this model.
   -   Will be a form-like structure.
+  -   Decided on using a random forest.
+It is good for the data, since it inherently avoids overfitting.
+Since each tree is randomly trained it will catch all the different aspects of the data, especially since FARS is a lot of fatalities.
+  -   Also relied on some under-sampling.